smandon/InfoPanel.ReadRemoteJSON/README.md

 }
 ```

-If we want to read both the power and temperature values:
+If we want to read both the power and temperature values as well as the new_version:
-- for power, user JsonPath value : `$.meters[0].power`
+- for power, user JsonPath value : `$.meters[0].power` as float data tpye
-- for temperature, use JsonPath value: `$.temperature`
+- for temperature, use JsonPath value: `$.temperature` as float data type
+- for new_version, use JsonPath value: `$.update.new_version` as text data type

 You can use sites like [jsonpath.com](https://jsonpath.com/) to test and validate your JsonPath values.